sandialabs/sibl/geo/doc/cmake/README.md

 ## Goal

-The goal of this document is to introduce CMake assist the reader gain proficiency.
+The goal of this document is to introduce CMake and assist the reader to gain proficiency.

 ## Installation